laibatariq110/Weather-App/README.md

 # Weather App

-This is a simple weather application that allows users to enter a city name and view the current weather data including temperature, humidity, weather description, and an emoji representing the weather condition.
+This is a simple weather application that allows users to enter a city, country or continent name and view the current weather data including temperature, humidity, weather description, and an emoji representing the weather condition.

 ## Screenshot